 - Knative automatically requests pod resources from ASK clusters.

 The Knative Serving controller is integrated with ASK.
-To use cloud resources by calling Knative API operations, you only need to create an ASK cluster and enable the Knative feature.
-You do not have to pay for the Knative controller.
+To use cloud resources by calling Knative API operations, you only need to create an ASK cluster and enable Knative for the cluster.
+You are not charged for the Knative controller.

-By default, the Knative community version supports multiple gateway solutions, such as Istio, Gloo, Contour, Kourier, and Ambassador.
+By default, open source Knative supports multiple gateway solutions, such as Istio, Gloo, Contour, Kourier, and Ambassador.
 Among these solutions, Istio is most frequently used.
 This is because Istio also functions as a service mesh.
 Each ASK cluster must contain at least two resident gateway instances.
 The two instances provide backup for each other to ensure high availability.
 The gateway controllers must be resident.
-You must pay for the infrastructures and O&M of resident resources.
+You must pay infrastructure and O&M fees for these resident resources.

-To improve user experience, Alibaba Cloud provides Knative Gateway based on Server Load Balancer (SLB).
-This feature provides gateway capabilities required by ASK clusters and is as stable and reliable as cloud services.
-It does not require resident resources and saves infrastructure and O&M costs.
+To improve user experience, Alibaba Cloud provides Knative Gateway based on Server Load Balancer (SLB) instances.
+Knative Gateway provides gateway capabilities required by ASK clusters and is as stable and reliable as cloud services.
+Resident resources are not required.
+This reduces infrastructure costs and O&M workloads.

-By default, the Knative community version scales pods to zero during off-peak hours.
+By default, open source Knative scales the number of instances to zero during off-peak hours.
 This leads to a cold start the next time when the system starts the application.
-During a cold start, the system must allocate infrastructures, schedule pods, and pull the application image.
-A cold start takes longer than a hot start.
-The image size and the time required to start an application vary based on the application developer and the service.
+During a cold start, the system must allocate infrastructure resources, schedule pods, and pull the application image.
+A cold start also involves the startup time of the application.
+The size of the application image and the application startup time are based on the developer or service.

-- ASK Knative uses burstable instances to replace standard compute optimized instances during off-peak hours, and switches back to standard computing instances when requests arrive.
-This mechanism saves your costs during off-peak hours.
+- ASK Knative uses burstable instances to replace compute optimized instances during off-peak hours.
+When requests are received, ASK switches back to compute optimized instances.
+This mechanism reduces costs during off-peak hours.

 - CPU credits that are accumulated during off-peak hours can be used during peak hours to reduce costs.